3OIers/.github/profile/README.md

 ~~Inspiration by The Three Musketeers~~
 Our mission is:
-# Make OI a better place!
+# Make OI a better subject!